I don’t talk a lot about my actual, real job. Kinda like a superhero, my actual, real job is what I do by day so I can save the world by night.

 This problematic exchange made me reflect on how I could have handled the situation better.

 Because there are many times when people have shown grace around my social justice mistakes.
-When they restrained from giving me a Social Justice Smackdown and instead chose love and compassion.
+When they restrained from giving me a Social Justice Smackdown and instead demonstrated love and compassion.

 Two examples in particular come to mind, and they span the twenty years I’ve been doing this work.

-Soon thereafter, I received an email from an African American person who explained that she didn’t need to wear sunscreen because of her dark skin, and that in the future, I should probably not assume everyone who reads my emails is white.
+Soon thereafter, I received an email from a person of color who explained that she didn’t need to wear sunscreen because of her dark skin, and that in the future, I should probably not assume everyone who reads my emails is white.

 Rather than emailing it out to the entire class – which would have been an epic Social Justice Smackdown – she sent her feedback directly (and privately) to me.

-And she did it with such kindness that I actually called her to thank her.
+And she did it with such kindness that I actually called to thank her.